- Go whale watching off the coast of Cebu

 Dentistry in Iloilo

 Students who choose Iloilo will benefit from a one-on-one mentoring-style placement.
-In the mornings here you’ll enjoy clinically focused sessions, and your afternoons will be spent at a school or nursery undertake outreach work.
+In the mornings here you’ll enjoy clinically focused sessions, and spend afternoons during term-time at a school or nursery to undertake outreach work.
 The local people hold the dentists here in very high regard, as the team work hard to build strong relationships with the community, which by extension you too will benefit from.
 It’s also worth noting that as sugar plays such a prominent role in the Filipino diet, you’ll see extreme cases of decay even in very young people.
 It’s often the case that the only suitable course of action is an extraction.
 Hit the ‘ENQUIRE NOW’ button to find out more.

 Medicine in Iloilo